olang-mirror/olang/docs/index.md

 olang is a deterministic system language that follows tree principles:

 - **fights complexity** by providing a simple syntax with a low level of abstraction.
 - **doesn't babysit programmers**, it gives you the freedom of shooting your own foot.
 - **aims easy maintainability** by providing a syntax with a low refactoring overhead.

+## Notice

+This software is unfinished and not production ready.